Fashionformer: A simple, Effective and Unified Baseline for Human Fashion Segmentation and Recognition: Method

 This operation is shown in orange nodes in Fig.~\ref{fig:methods}.
 The final refined attribute query feature $X^j_{atr}$ will be the input of attribute stream for attribute query learning.
 In Sec.~\ref{sec:exp}, we find this module significantly improves the attribute recognition results.

 \textbf{Decoupled query learning.} For object query feature, we mainly follow the design of previous works~\cite{zhang2021knet,peize2020sparse}.
-The object query feature $X_{obj}^{j-1}$ is obtained from the mask-based grouping from the previous mask prediction and feature map $X_{fuse}$ (green nodes) where:
+The object query feature $X_{obj}^{j-1}$ is obtained from the mask-based grouping from the previous mask prediction and feature map $X_{fuse}$ (Mask Grouping in green nodes) where: